BumbleB2na/react-tac-toe/README.md

 v0.1: Board controls Square states.
 Squares are simple, pure components.
 Squares are functional components.
 Squares are controlled components.
 Board controls states of Squares using immutability to optimize performance.
 Separation of concerns.

+## More learnings
+More learnings from documentation:

+JSX Prevents Injection Attacks:
+"It is safe to embed [potentially malicious] user input in JSX."
+"By default, React DOM escapes any values embedded in JSX before rendering them.
+Thus it ensures that you can never inject anything that's not explicitly written in your application.
+Everything is converted to a string before being rendered.
+This helps prevent XSS (cross-site-scripting) attacks."

+Never modify props/input passed in to functional component or component class:
+"React is pretty flexible but it has a single strict rule: All React components must act like pure functions with respect to their props."
+"Whether you declare a component as a function or a class, it must never modify its own props."

+Use component state to modify inputs over time, without violating the rule of never modifying props:
+"State allows React components to change their output over time in response to user actions, network responses, and anything else, without violating this rule."

+constructor(props) { super(props); this.state = {...}; }:
+"Class components should always call the base constructor with props."

+free up resources by adding lifecycle methods to a class:
+"In applications with many components, it's very important to free up resources taken by the components when they are destroyed."

+don't set state using current state value + prop value - solution: pass function to setState method with preious state and props to calculate value that combines state + prop value:
+"React may batch multiple setState() calls into a single update for performance.
+Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state."
+"To fix it, use a second form of setState() that accepts a function rather than an object.
+That function will receive the previous state as the first argument, and the props at the time the update is applied as the second argument:"

+setState merges input object with state object and it is a shallow merge:
+"The merging is shallow, so this.setState({comments}) leaves this.state.posts intact, but completely replaces this.state.comments."

+data flows down to child components - ie: top-down/unidirectional:
+"Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class.
+This is why state is often called local or encapsulated.
+It is not accessible to any component other than the one that owns and sets it."
+"In React apps, whether a component is stateful or stateless is considered an implementation detail of the component that may change over time.
+You can use stateless components inside stateful components, and vice versa."

+keep component states in sync by lifting state up to nearest parent/ancestor:
+"In React, sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
+This is called "lifting state up".
+We will remove the local state from the TemperatureInput and move it into the Calculator instead."
+"When you move state up, use this.state.[value] in the parent and children use this.props.[value].
+Props are read-only.
+So, where the chilren used setState to change state before, that now has to move up.
+The child becomes a "controlled component", controlled by the parent."